TeamJM/journeymap-client-webmap/README.md

 ## Details
 JourenyMap Client WebMap is an addon mod for JourneyMap that allows you to view your map in a local web browser.
+Main uses are displaying your map on another monitor, on a tablet, or any device on your local network.

-What it is not, it is not a server sided map.
-It will do nothing if added to the server.
+### What it is Not!
+It is not a server sided map.
+It will do nothing when added to the server.

+### Web Content
+The project [WebMap Client][4] contains the javascript resources used by this project.

 ## Requirements